 Laboratory course in which the students apply and practice the scientific methods, techniques and procedures used by physical anthropologists to understand human evolution, non-human primates and human variation.
-Students gain practical experience and a deeper understanding by participating in lab exercises. activities and experiments that explore human evolution, osteology, forensics, genetics, modern human variation, primate anatomy and behavior.
+Students gain practical experience and a deeper understanding by participating in lab exercises, activities and experiments that explore human evolution, osteology, forensics, genetics, modern human variation, primate anatomy and behavior.
 Field trips may be required.
-PREREQ: Completion of, or concurrent enrollment in ANTH 125 and ENGL 836 or 847 or ESL 400 OR eligibility for ENGL 100 or 105 on an approved college English Placement Test and other measures as necessary AND READ 836 or ESL 400 with Credit or a grade of "C" or better OR eligibility for 400level Reading courses on approved college Reading Placement Test and other measures as necessary, and MATH 811, or appropriate score on District math placement test and other measures as appropriate.
+PREREQ: Completion of, or concurrent enrollment in ANTH 125, and ENGL 836, and READ 836, or ENGL 847, or ESL 400, or Eligibility for ENGL 100 or 105, and MATH 811 or appropriate scores on the College Placement Test or other multiple measures assessment.
 Transfer: CSU: B3 (only if ANTH 125 is completed prior to or concurrently with ANTH 126), UC.
 (IGETC: 5C)